 This course is designed as a survey of literary genres, including short stories, poetry, plays, novels, and more.
 Class discussions emphasize the factual, literal, symbolic, and thematic levels of the works as well as how these elements are seen throughout the chosen literature selections.
 The processes of grammar and composition are emphasized, requiring all students to complete both analytical and creative writing assignments.
 Specific research techniques are taught which enable students to write a research essay using MLA format.
 Emphasis is also placed on building vocabulary, oral presentation, and active participation in class discussions.
-Students should enjoy the summer and complete the summer reading assignment for which they will need The Absolutely True Diary of a Part-time Indian by Sherman Alexie ISBN 978-03106013697).
+Students should enjoy the summer and complete the summer reading assignment for which they will need <a href="https://doi.org/10.1001/jha.2001-jha.2001

-CP REQUIRED BOOKS: The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson ISBN 978-0486266886; Macbeth by William Shakespeare (Folger Library Edition) ISBN 978-0743477109; The Great Gatsby by F. Scott Fitzgerald (ISBN 978-0743273565); Purple Hibiscus by Chimamanda Ngozi Adichie (ISBN 1616202416) Students will also be given PDF or printed materials to read.
+CP REQUIRED BOOKS: Macbeth by William Shakespeare (Folger Library Edition) ISBN 978-0743477109; The Great Gatsby by F. Scott Fitzgerald (ISBN 978-0743273565); Purple Hibiscus by Chimamanda Ngozi Adichie (ISBN 1616202416)Students will also be given PDF or printed materials to read.

+Credits: 1.0

+Level: 2nd Year

+Prerequisites:

-Credits: 1.0 Level: 2nd Year Prerequisites: Literature, Grammar & Composition I Duration: Full year
+Literature, Grammar &

+Composition I

+Duration: Full Year